Local Government Reorganisation (LGR) for Southend-on-Sea

 Do residents have a say in this?

-The government is expected to launch a public consultation on the LGR proposals in November 2025.
-This consultation will be open to all residents in Southend and across wider Essex.
-The consultation will provide an opportunity to provide thoughts on each LGR proposal being considered by government.
+The government launched a public consultation on the LGR proposals in November 2025.
+This consultation was open to all residents in Southend and across wider Essex.

 Will Southend still be a city after LGR?